magetron/c-interpreter/README.md

 * `hello.c` - A piece of testing C code that outputs `Hello World!\n`

+* `fibonacci.c` - A piece of testing C code that outputs fibonacci sequence using recursion.

 ## Usage

 `gcc -m32 pcc.c -o pcc`